 The retirement ceremony was set up quite differently from the standard format used before for highly acclaimed dressage horses.
 No freestyle was ridden, but instead a video of the career highlights was shown before Cornelissen entered the arena on top of her 20-year old Dutch warmblood in walk.

 Cornelissen trained Parzival from novice level to Grand Prix.
 Their time together so far spans 15 years.
 Coach Johan Hamminga was the trainer who guided them to Grand Prix level until 2008.
 Then team trainer Sjef Janssen took over and the pair's most significant career successes were achieved under his tutelage.
-In 2015 Janssen and Cornelissen ended their collaboration and Adelinde briefly returned to Hamminga but that didn't last very long.
-She then went independent and had her boyfriend Aris van Manen as eyes on the ground the year of their last shows, 2016.
+In 2012 Janssen and Cornelissen ended their collaboration and Adelinde briefly returned to Hamminga for a few years/ She then went independent and had her boyfriend Aris van Manen as eyes on the ground the year of their last shows, 2016.

 Adelinde said that individual silver at the 2012 Olympic Games in London was the biggest career highlight.
 The pair also won individual gold at the 2009 and 2011 European Championships, double bronze at the 2013 Euros, and kur bronze at the 2014 World Equestrian Games alongside numerous team medals.